The Bitterroot Valley, Montana

 WE ARE LOCAL

 Since the late 1990’s certain communities have built conservation momentum.
-Landowners, and their friends and neighbors have driven this success, particularly in the Burnt Fork area of Stevensville, Corvallis, Hamilton, and the south valley area between Darby and Sula.
+Landowners, their friends and neighbors have driven this success, particularly in the Burnt Fork area of Stevensville, Corvallis, Hamilton, and the south valley area between Darby and Sula.
 If you’re wondering how conservation tools work, check out our Conservation Easement page.